hurenkam/ezkvm/README.md

 You will find an rpm package in the target/release/rpmbuild/RPM directory.
 And a source rpm package in the target/release/rpmbuild/SRPM directory.

-#### Building an arch package ####

-To build an arch ezkvm package:

-- install the cargo-arch package using cargo: `cargo install cargo-arch`
-- create the package by running: `cargo arch`

-You will find a pkg.tar.zst package in the root of the repository, as well as a PKGBUILD file.

 ## Running ezkvm ##